MouseBiteLabs/Game-Boy-MBC3-Multicart/Prototype/README.md

 # Prototype Board Information

-Only follow this if you have a v1.1 board!!
+Only follow this if you have a v1.0 or v1.1 board!!

 ## Board Configurations